glurth/CommandDraw/readme.md

 1. Create a new empty **GameObject** in your scene.
 2. Add the `DrawCommandListRenderer` component to it.
 3. Assign a **Display Material** to the `Texture Based Display Material` field (e.g., a standard Unity UI material that uses the `_MainTex` property).
+4. Create (or add to this object) a display renderer of your choice and assign the **Display Material** to it.

-The renderer will automatically handle the pipeline: finding the shader, allocating a `RenderTexture`, converting your commands, and running the fragment shader.
+The DrawCommandListRenderer will automatically handle the pipeline: finding the shader, allocating a `RenderTexture`, converting your commands, running the fragment shader, and assigning the generated texture to the display material.

 ### 2. The Editor Interface